-Please note that this is not an exhaustive list.
+Please note that it is not an exhaustive list.
 Unusual activity is likely to be detected during ongoing monitoring (see Chapter 9 of the Handbook), when receiving an application from a new customer, when receiving an instruction to carry out a transaction or during other communications with the customer.

-Where a financial institution identifies unusual activity, Regulation 28(2) requires the financial institution to perform 'appropriate scrutiny' of the activity and to obtain EDD.
+Where a reporting person identifies unusual activity, Regulation 28(2) requires the reporting person to perform 'appropriate scrutiny' of the activity and to obtain EDD.
 Appropriate scrutiny of the activity may involve making enquiries of the customer and asking the questions as per the circumstances.
 Relevant processes should be in place to ensure that unusual activity alerts or incidences are reviewed and analysed promptly so that an internal disclosure can be filed as soon as possible.
-For further detail on how to conduct 'appropriate scrutiny', please refer to part 9 below.
+Further detail on how to conduct 'appropriate scrutiny' can be read at part 9 above.